 I love spray painting wood furniture!
 Spray painting wood furniture is the easiest way to revamp something you no longer love and incorporate it back into your home decor.
 Instead of hiding that old table and chairs up in the attic, a coat of spray paint can really modernize it so it’s great for any space.
-If you are looking for an easy upcycling project, here’s my best method for spray painting wood furniture.
+If you are looking for an easy upcycling project, here’s my best method for how to spray paint wood furniture.
 This is the best guide for spray paint projects!

 Here’s what you’ll need: